-As a Mum to a 15 year old, those gift ideas do have a place – but I am always looking for more original gift ideas for teenage girls.
+As a Mum to an 18 year old, those gift ideas do have a place – but I am always looking for more original gift ideas for teenage girls.
 Things that might inspire my teen daughter to have some fun, learn something new and (since we’re dreaming big) think I’m pretty cool. )If you need inspo for teenage boys, check out Helen’s guide)

-This year, funds are a bit tighter than usual (hello, 2020!) so I’ve been on the hunt for creative and original ideas for my teen.
+This year, funds are a bit tighter than usual (hello, cost of living crisis!) so I’ve been on the hunt for creative and original ideas for my teen.
 On the basis that if I’m struggling for inspiration, maybe you are too, I decided to share some of my favourite ideas in this post.